Social

 The Group’s Global Human Rights Policy

-2. Provides guidance for Group Companies to implement human rights risk management, including preventing and mitigating human rights risks and violations
+2. Provides guidance for Group Companies in implementing human rights risk management, including preventing and mitigating human rights risks and violations; and

-3. Defines concrete actions to respect the human rights of all workers, including our employees and those who are employed by our third-party business partners who provide services to Bridgestone
+3. Defines concrete actions to respect the human rights of all workers, including Bridgestone employees and those who are employed by business partners who provide services to Bridgestone.

 Bridgestone also emphasized stakeholder engagement during the process of updating the Guideline.
-With the support and advice of third-party human rights experts, the HRLP WG drafted the Guideline by referring to international human rights standards, including the International Charter of Human Rights, consisting of the UN’s Universal Declaration of Human Rights (UDHR), the International Covenant on Civil and Political Rights (ICCPR); the International Covenant on Economic, Social and Cultural Rights (ICESCR); the ILO Declaration on Fundamental Principles and Rights at Work; the UN Guiding Principles on Business and Human Rights; and the OECD Guidelines for Multinational Enterprises.
-The Guideline was also reviewed by HR and legal professionals from all SBUs, as well as employees from Group Companies representing their regions, and was approved by the Global Sustainability Committee.
+With the support and advice of third-party human rights experts, the HRLP WG drafted the Guideline by referring to international human rights standards, including the International Charter of Human Rights, consisting of the UN’s Universal Declaration of Human Rights (UDHR).
+It also referred to the International Covenant on Civil and Political Rights (ICCPR), the International Covenant on Economic, Social and Cultural Rights (ICESCR), the ILO Declaration on Fundamental Principles and Rights at Work, the UN Guiding Principles on Business and Human Rights, and the OECD Guidelines for Multinational Enterprises.
+The Guideline was also reviewed by HR and legal professionals from all SBUs, as well as employees from Group Companies representing their regions, and was approved by the Sustainability Committee.

 Human Rights Domains covered in each chapter